 In 1870, a group of Masons, including Walter M. Fleming and William J. “Billy” Florence, regularly gathered for lunch at New York City’s Knickerbocker Cottage.
 They often discussed creating a new Masonic fraternity centered on fun and camaraderie rather than ritual.

 Inspired by an Arabian-themed party he attended in France, Florence proposed an Arabian motif for the new organization, which Fleming then developed into the Ancient Arabic Order of the Nobles of the Mystic Shrine (A.A.O.N.M.S.).

-With the help of the Knickerbocker Cottage regulars, Fleming drafted the ritual, designed the emblem and costumes, formulated a salutation and declared that members would wear the red fez.
+With assistance from the Knickerbocker Cottage regulars, Fleming designed the ritual, emblem, costumes, and salutation for the new fraternity, and declared that members would wear the red fez.

-The first meeting of Mecca Shriners, the first temple (chapter) established in the United States, was held September 26, 1872.
-As word got out about the fledgling organization, membership grew rapidly, spreading across the U.S. In the early 1900s, membership spread into Canada, Mexico and Panama.
-Today, Shriners International is a fraternity with nearly 200 temples in several countries, thousands of clubs around the world and hundreds of thousands of members dedicated to the principles of brotherly love, relief and truth.
+The first temple, Mecca Shriners, was established in the United States on September 26, 1872.
+As the organization gained popularity, it expanded across the U.S. and into Canada, Mexico, and Panama.
+Today, Shriners International consists of nearly 200 temples worldwide, with hundreds of thousands of members dedicated to brotherly love, relief, and truth.